Hayley and Paul

 I’m 23 and he’s 27.

 Where, when and how did he (or you!) propose?

 In Plymouth on 27th March 2004.
 We’d gone there for a romantic weekend.
 I had my suspicions as I knew he loved Plymouth as it was where he went to university but we had a discussion whilst away that put me right off track making me a little down hearted thinking it wasn’t going to happen.
-We got ready to go out and once I was ready, Paul asked me to do a twirl.
-By the time I was facing him again he was on one knee with the ring ready with Ribena in some champagne glasses as we drank the champagne the night before!
+We got ready to go out and Paul asked me to do a twirl.
+By the time I was facing him again he was on one knee with the ring ready, with Ribena in some Champagne glasses as we’d drunk the Champagne the night before!

-I had a relaxing weekend at a cottage in Dursley which entailed a bridal shower and a dinner party with a three course meal cooked by our own personal chef.
-Paul went to Chester and went quad biking.
-The guys also dressed him up as a gay stripper…he he!
+I had a relaxing weekend at a cottage in Dursley which entailed a bridal shower and a dinner party with a three-course meal cooked by our own personal chef.
+Paul went quad biking in Chester.
+The guys also dressed him up as a gay stripper!

 He was a star!
-With the wedding, I wanted to be in control and know that everything was done exactly how I wanted.
-If at any point he could see I was getting stressed he would say “Tell me what I can do to help” and would do it as soon as possible for me so that it would be one less thing off my plate.
-But the rest of the time he left me to my own devices which was exactly how I wanted it.
+With the wedding, I wanted to be in control and know that everything was done exactly how I wanted it.
+If at any point he could see I was getting stressed he would say ‘Tell me what I can do to help?’ and would do it as soon as possible for me so that it would be one less thing on my plate.
+But the rest of the time he left me to my own devices, which was exactly how I wanted it.